 A parent governor can continue to serve as a governor until the end of their four year term of office, even if their child leaves the school during that period.

 Local authority governors are appointed by the LA which maintains the school.
 LA governors may present the LAs views but they are not delegates of the LA and they cannot be mandated by the LA to take a particular view.

 These governors are invited by other governors to join the governing body and are appointed by the governing body.
 Community members bring their own experience or skills to the governing body and can act as a link with the community in which the school serves.
 Community governors usually live or work in the community of the school area and are committed to the good government and success of the school.

 governing bodies and the LA should aim to appoint governors with specific knowledge, experience and skills to ensure that the governing body has access to a broad skillset overall.
 Some of the key areas a governing body may be interested in are:

 - Financial management

 - Health and Safety

 - Strategic planning

 As you probably know, all governors are unpaid volunteers, so you may need to check with your employer about being allowed time off for meetings.
-It is very important that, as well as the skills, you have the time and commitment to give to the GB.
-The GB is a team and is reliant on all members contributing fully.
+It is very important that, as well as the skills, you have the time and commitment to give to the governing body.
+The governing body is a team and is reliant on all members contributing fully.